dekoza/mtgpl/THB.rst

 :mtgtip:`Elspeth, Undaunted Hero<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/f/bf9867e5-9d69-400c-a84f-3b085a4fd510.jpg?1581481499|https://scryfall.com/card/thb/270/elspeth-undaunted-hero?utm_source=api>`
    +2: Put a +1/+1 counter on each of up to two target creatures.

    −2: Search your library and/or graveyard for a card named Sunlit Hoplite and put it onto the battlefield.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

    −8: Until end of turn, creatures you control gain flying and get +X/+X, where X is your devotion to white.